NoTheIdiot/WindogeOS/readme.txt

 please create a pull request.

 = How to such compile and run?
-- Install git, clang, and qemu-system.
+- Install git, clang, python, and qemu-system.
 Yes, the other tools (like limine, that's it) is already included.

 - Run this in your terminal, if you are on windows, install msys2 via this